 Our other international entities operate in a U.S. dollar functional currency environment, and therefore, the foreign currency assets and liabilities are remeasured into the U.S. dollar at current exchange rates except for non-monetary assets and liabilities which are remeasured at historical exchange rates.
 Revenues and expenses are generally remeasured at an average exchange rate in effect during each period.
-Gains or losses from foreign currency loss of \$0.6 million, a gain of \$0.3 million, and a loss of \$0.7 million, respectively, which were included in other income (expense).
+Gains or losses from foreign currency remeasurement are included in other income (expense).
+For the years ended December 31, 2010, 2009, and 2008, we incurred a foreign currency loss of \$0.6 million, a gain of \$0.3 million, and a loss of \$0.7 million, respectively, which were included in other income (expense).